cqframework/CQL-Formatting-and-Usage-Wiki/Source/CheatSheet/cheatsheet.md

   )
 ```

-`where not exists` filters data based on a missing or non existant query
+`where not exists` filters data based on a missing or non existent query

 ```cql
 define "Encounter Without Procedure ":